-Over the next couple of days you will be introduced to a number of exercises.
-If you do not know how to correctly undertake these exercises please ask the physiotherapist for help.
-As a general rule try to do each different exercise 10 times, 3-5 times per day.
-As you improve, your physiotherapist may stop some of these exercises and move you on to others.
+Over the next couple of days you will be introduced to the following exercises.
+If you do not know how to correctly undertake these exercises please ask the Physiotherapist for help.
+You should plan to do these exercises 4 times per day.

+As you improve, your Physiotherapist may introduce more challenging exercises.